MatthieuMordrel/tree-watch-cli/README.md

 # tree-watch-cli

 A command-line tool to automatically generate and update a tree structure of your project directory as files and folders change.
-Useful to provide your updated repository structure to AI tools like Cursor:
+Useful to provide your updated repository structure to AI tools like Cursor.

-• Install library
-• Run `tree-watch-cli` in your project directory
-• Add a .cursor/rules directory
-• Use @tree.txt within your project rule
-• All your next prompts will have the latest project structure

 ## Installation